-CI 315 Conflict Management in Criminal Justice
+CJ 315 Conflict Management in Criminal Justice

 This course will examine the nature of conflict and individual and group decision making processes.
 It will explore ways to minimize destructive consequences of conflict as well as identifying and negotiating solutions to problems that occur in a correctional setting.
-Prerequisite: Introduction to Criminal Justice (CJ 101) or permission of the instructor.
+Prerequisite: CJ 101 or permission of the instructor.